kerolos-sss/go_task/README.md

 ```
 go run main.go
 ```

+- in your internet browser open http://localhost:8080/static/
 - a webpage will open
 - supply the needed url to get info about
 - press submit button
+- a new page with the response will open (JSON for now)
 - wait for the response